A bottom-up approach to the strong CP problem: Acknowledgments

 \section{Acknowledgments}

 The authors want to acknowledge useful conversations and a careful reading of the manuscript to T.~Konstandin, A.~P\'erez-Lorenzana, and M.~Spinrath.
+We want to thank L.L.~Salcedo for remarking the correct decomposition of the unitary group following Eq.~\eqref{eq:argdetphases} and W.~Buchm\"uller for an interesting remark about a possible connection to moduli fields of string theory.
 This work has been supported by CONACyT-Mexico under Contract No.~220498.
 WGH acknowledges support by the DESY Fellowship Program.

+During the review process, we have privately communicated with J.-M. Gerard.
+We thankfully acknowledge all his remarks about our work.